maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 1. Improve free-text blocks by matching scroll between textarea and preview block.
 2. Add in syntax highlighting and line numbering to question and feedback variables via the ace editor.
 Contributed by Hieu Vu and team on behalf of The Open University (UK).

+__Note to colleagues upgrading__ Since 4.12.0 we now require the plugin [import as new version](https://github.com/maths/moodle-qbank_importasversion/).

 ## Version 4.13.0 (2026062900)

 Released June 2026.